 To become a Certified Advanced Alcohol and Drug Counselor (CAADC), you’ll need to have a master’s degree.
 Here’s a look at the requirements for this designation:

 - A master’s degree, minimum, in a behavioral health field, with emphasis on counseling.
 Degrees must, of course, be earned at an accredited college or university.

-- 24 credit hours of counseling related coursework—While the board doesn't specify the classes needed, they must be directly related to treatment services, behavioral assessments, and diagnostics.
+- 24 credit hours of counseling related coursework—While the pennsylvania certification board doesn't specify the classes needed, they must be directly related to treatment services, behavioral assessments, and diagnostics.
 It's also worth pointing out that entry-level courses like psychology 101 don't count toward said coursework--you'll need hands-on experience in this particular field.

 - Minimum of 3200 hours of supervised work, specifically in substance abuse counseling, completed in 24 months or less.

 - 100 hours spent working under clinical supervision

 - And finally, passing the exam.

 Your degree must be in the mental health field--in counseling, general psychology, marriage and family studies, substance abuse, rehabilitation, or another related area.
 The other part of this is, your degree must be earned at a regionally accredited institution.

 Clinical supervision requirements will be based on the degree that you hold.
 For example, a candidate with a master's degree will need to complete a minimum of 3,600 clinical practice hours, post-graduate.